 A recent article in the New York Times contained some startling allegations made by many women currently working in the tech industry.
 It would seem to indicate that rampant sexual harassment is casting a significant pall over the start-up community.
 Many venture capitalists stand accused of using their position to request a variety of sexual favors from women pitching their companies.
 These men represent invaluable funding sources that can make or break a start up.
 It’s a lot of power to wield.

 It has been only two years since Ellen Pao lost her bid to level the playing field in her case against VC firm Kleiner Perkins.
 Perhaps Ms. Pao was ahead of her time in her efforts to gain more acceptance for women in tech.
 However, the day of reckoning appears to be on the horizon.
-Claims of harassment in VC are on the rise.
+Claims of sexual harassment in VC are on the rise.
 As more stories surface from women alleging they have been coerced into intimacy in order to obtain funding, other female entrepreneurs become emboldened.
-They are refusing to sit quietly by as the future of their fledgling companies is overshadowed by extortion for sex.
-We hope that they will ultimately succeed in putting an end to this practice.
+They are refusing to sit quietly by as the future of their fledgling companies is overshadowed by being extorted for sex.
+Ultimately, we must succeed in putting an end to this practice by speaking out.

 With the NYT article, the ugly specter of the pervasive mistreatment of women in the VC community has been exposed.
 There is mounting evidence to support allegations that men are using positions of power to sexually harass women within their circle of influence.
 Female entrepreneurs are being met with “conditions” prior to approval of requests for desperately needed funding.
 Women in the VC community have raised the issue repeatedly over the last several years.
 These women allege that the “conditions” imposed on their bids for financing have little to do with credit scores, but instead are merely crude overtures for sex.
 The Times’ article would indicate that harassment is far more prevalent than previously imagined.
 Yet CEO’s and HR departments have alternately dismissed allegations, looked the other way, or worse, joined in, as women were propositioned, harassed and coerced for sexual favors.